-At our stem cell clinic in Charlotte, we work to use the most up-and-coming technologies to provide people with the pain relief they deserve.
-Stem Cell Carolina is always learning about the latest research and technology with regenerative medicine, and in today’s blog, we thought it’s only fair that we share some of this information with you.
+At our stem cell center in Charlotte, we use the most up-and-coming technologies to provide people with the pain relief they deserve.
+Stem Cell Carolina is always learning about the latest research and technology with regenerative medicine.
+In today’s blog, we thought it’s only fair to share some of this information with you.

 As we get older, our bodies begin to deteriorate in a variety of ways.
 This is an unfortunate realization, even though it’s widely accepted as being a part of life — but is this always going to be the case?

-Stem cells can be used to develop into these RPE cells, which can target the ones in our eyes that aren’t working as well as they should be.
+Stem cells can be used to develop into these RPE cells, which can target those in our eyes that aren’t working as well as they should be.
 There are still some risks in the early stages of this procedure — not because of the stem cells themselves, but the implantation process.
-In early trials, there were many patients with macular degeneration who ended up with better vision and no side effects.
+In early trials, many patients with macular degeneration ended up with better vision and no side effects.

-On another interesting note, the research that’s been conducted so far with kidney disease and stem cells has taught us a lot about how kidneys work.
-It’s also possible that hereditary forms of kidney disease could be targeted with the use of stem cells.
+On another interesting note, the research conducted so far with kidney disease and stem cells has taught us a lot about how kidneys work.
+It’s also possible that hereditary forms of kidney disease could be targeted using stem cells.